 “Letter From My Darlin'”

-- Peter Paden (Mandolin, Vocals), a resident of the Town of Taghkanic, is the Executive Director of the Columbia Land Conservancy.
+- Peter Paden (Mandolin, Vocals), a resident of the Town of Taghkanic, just retired after 14 years as Executive Director of the Columbia Land Conservancy.
+So he has lots more time to play music now.
 He has been playing traditional music since he was a teenager in St. Paul, Minnesota, where, to their mother’s eternal frustration, he and his brother Don whiled away countless hours exploring the virtues of old-time and bluegrass music.

 - Vivian Walsh (Bass) Vivian Walsh is a native of the Hudson Valley and enjoys a career as an accountant for a local philanthropic foundation.
 She began playing bluegrass bass in the mid-nineties.
 Preferring to stay in the background, she quickly learned the bass player cannot hide.
 She started joining her husband and friends at jams, and has been playing with local bands ever since.

 - Andy Bing lives in Castleton-on-Hudson and has been executing bluegrass music for over 25 years.
 He’s been a fan of Bill Monroe and Flatt & Scruggs since childhood and started playing the resonator guitar when he lived in Washington D.C. in the early 1980s.
 Andy is also known to sing and play the mandolin and banjo on occasion.